What is a septic tank?

 The septic tank contains the sludges and allow a partially treated effluent to drain off to a local watercourse or soakaway where the ground will filter the effluent further.
 The sludge will remain in the specially designed hopper within the tank which requires to be emptied annually to prevent the effluent from becoming contaminated with faecal matter.

-Enviro-Clean (Scotland) Ltd are a registered waste management company allowing us to efficiently and safely utilise one of our powerful vacuum tankers to remove the waste and sludge from your tank.
+Enviro-Clean are a registered waste management company allowing us to efficiently and safely utilise one of our powerful vacuum tankers to remove the waste and sludge from your tank.
 We also offer a septic tank cleaning service, which involves jet cleaning the various lines into the tank and clearing and restoring the soakaway.
+We are specialists in septic tank emptying.

 The waste from the septic tank is brought back to our primary treatment centre and screened to remove any solids that are listed below, grit and greasy floating matter.
 It is then discharged via a metered unit into the public sewer system, which flows to a local sewage treatment plant.
 Further treatment and settlement takes place here to ensure a treated, clear water is discharged into the local river.